Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

-\xhdr{First-person benchmarks.} We start by evaluating our model's performance on predicting pedestrian trajectory in two first-person datasets.
-As shown in Table~\ref{tab:jaadpie_results}, our best model (SGNet-ED) significantly outperforms the state-of-the art on the first-person pedestrian detection datasets.
-On JAAD, our model reduces the MSE error by 11, 50, and 157 pixels for 0.5s, 1.0s and 1.5s prediction, respectively, compared to~\cite{yao2020bitrap}.
-On PIE, our model reduces MSE error by 7, 28, and 69 for 0.5s, 1.0s, and 1.5s prediction, respectively.
-As the prediction length increases (and thus the problem becomes harder), comparing to prior work, our improvement is even larger, suggesting that SGE is especially helpful for long-term prediction.
-We get similar results by using other evaluation metrics, as shown in the Table~\ref{tab:jaadpie_results}.
+We start by evaluating our model's performance on predicting pedestrian trajectory in two first-person datasets.
+As shown in Table~\ref{tab:jaadpie_results}, our model (SGNet-ED) significantly outperforms the state-of-the-art on the first-person pedestrian detection datasets.
+Compared to~\cite{yao2020bitrap} on JAAD, our model reduces the MSE error by 13\%, 15\%, and 15\% for 0.5s, 1.0s, and 1.5s prediction, respectively.
+On PIE, our model reduces MSE by 3\%, 9\%, and 11\% for 0.5s, 1.0s, and 1.5s prediction.
+As the prediction time range increases (and thus the problem becomes harder), our model decreases MSE more significantly, suggesting that SGE is especially helpful for long-term prediction.
+We obtain similar results from other evaluation metrics, as shown in Table~\ref{tab:jaadpie_results}.
+In addition, we perform experiments on the HEV-I first-person vehicle dataset.
+Our SGNet-ED yields 6.28, 11.35 and 18.27 for 0.5s, 1.0s, and 1.5s ADE, 39.86 for FDE, and 0.63 for FIOU.
+Our results improve by an average of 10\% over \cite{yao2018egocentric}.

-Table~\ref{tab:hevi_results} presents comparisons between SGNet and prior work~\cite{yao2018egocentric} on vehicle trajectory prediction in HEV-I. SGNet-ED outperforms this baseline by 0.42, 1.25, and 2.13 in terms of 0.5s, 1.0s, and 1.5s Average Displacement Error (ADE) and 4.24 in terms of Final Displacement Error (FDE).
-Moreover, the improvement in 1.5s FIOU shows that our model can also accurately predict the scale of objects.